jacob-swenson/arch-i3/README.md

-global-vimrc - The global vim config found at /etc/vimrc vimrc - The local vim config found at ~/.vimrc Xresources - Rofi and Terminal Themes
+global-vimrc - The global vim config found at /etc/vimrc vimrc - The local vim config found at ~/.vimrc Xresources - Rofi and Terminal Themes ricepush - The script that grabs all my configs and pushes them to github ricepull - A script to pull config files and copy them to the appropriate locations
 ```
 TODO: Describe each config file and important changes